Over the past few centuries, a certain ideal has become very popular: that of the intelligent person.

 On the other hand, a master of change readily acquires new information, solves problems, forms “ties or partnerships” with mobile and highly dispersed people, and adjusts easily to changing circumstances.

 It should also be noted that those charged with guiding a society or community have always been on the look out for intelligent young people.

-In the late nineteenth century, Frances Galton, who was one of the founders of modern psychological measurements, thought that intelligence ran in the family.
+According to my research, In the late nineteenth century, Frances Galton, who was one of the founders of modern psychological measurements, thought that intelligence ran in the family.

 Based on that assumption, he looked for intelligence in the offspring of those who occupied leading positions in the British society.

 However around 1870, he began to devise and create more formal tests for intelligence, ones consistent with the emerging view of the human mind as a subject for measurement and experimentation.